JOSM/austriaaddresshelper/README.md

 Eich- und Vermessungswesen)](http://www.bev.gv.at/portal/page?_pageid=713,2168079&_dad=portal&_schema=PORTAL) (see section "Unentgeltliche Produkte").

-    Data: © Österreichisches Adressregister, Stichtagsdaten vom 02.10.2016
+    Data: © Österreichisches Adressregister 2017, N 23806/2017

-There is also a [written permission for the OpenStreetMap project](https://lists.openstreetmap.org/pipermail/talk-at/2016-November/008596.html) to use the data with this plugin.
+There is also a [written permission for the OpenStreetMap project](https://wiki.openstreetmap.org/wiki/WikiProject_Austria/%C3%96sterreichisches_Adressregister) to use the data.